 Historically Maralik was part of the Shirak canton of the Ayrarat province of Great Armenia.
 The province was ruled by the Kamsarakan Armenian noble family during the reign of the Arsacid dynasty (52-428 AD) and later under Sassanid Persia (428-651).

 Later the territory was granted to the Bagratunyats dynasty, who ruled Armenia from 885 to 1045.
 According to inscriptions found among the remains of medieval Armenian churches and khachkars of the 9th and 11th centuries, many religious and educational complexes were built here during the reign of the Bagratids.

 The former Kaputan village was renamed Maralik in 1935 and was granted town status in 1962.

-The Saints Paul and Peter Church, and the Church of Saint Stephen the Protomartyr (both well-preserved from the 19th century) are also situated in the town.
-The medieval chapel of Ghushi is located 4.5 km southeast of the city.
+The Saints Paul and Peter Church (Poghos-Petros) and the Church of Saint Stephen (both well-preserved from the 19th century) are situated in the town.
+The medieval chapel of Ghushi is located 4.5 km southeast of the town.

 The Church of the Holy Mother of God was built in Maralik in 1903 on the foundations of a 5th-century church.

 There are many khachkars from the early and late medieval periods in the area of the town.
 The town is home to a cyclopean fortress and a settlement, both dating back to the 2nd millennium BC.